 The types of food you eat play a major role in how the digestion in your gut works.
-There are all manner of foods to eat and when you start suffering from digestive problems like gas, constipation, bloating and pain; it is time to change how you eat.
+There is all manner of foods to eat and when you start suffering from digestive problems like gas, constipation, bloating and pain; it is time to change how you eat.
 In light of this, be very keen on how your body reacts to different foods.
 One can also consider using advanced probiotics as support to effective digestion.
 The following is a list of 8 foods that are known culprits for compromised digestion.

 Did you know that 65% of all people in the world cannot digest lactose properly?
 Lactose is a sugar found in dairy products like milk and cheese.
 If you suffer with abdominal pain, bloating, flatulence and diarrhea after eating dairy, it is time to avoid these foods.
 There are people who suffer with mild lactose intolerance and using advanced probiotics to support their system can help greatly.